Trump welcomes Washington Nationals to the White House

 WASHINGTON — President Donald Trump welcomed most of the Washington Nationals to the White House on Monday to celebrate their World Series win over the Houston Astros.

-During the ceremony on the White House South Lawn, President Trump invited several players to the podium — including catcher Kurt Suzuki, who put on a Make America Great Again hat and held his arms up towards the crowd, sparking a hug from the president.
+During the ceremony on the White House South Lawn, Trump invited several players to the podium — including catcher Kurt Suzuki, who put on a Make America Great Again hat and held his arms up toward the crowd, sparking a hug from the president.

 While a majority of the team was in attendance, several players opted to skip the event.

-On Friday, Nationals pitcher Sean Doolittle said that he would not be attending the ceremony, telling the Washington Post on Friday that "I don't want to hang out with somebody who talks like that."
+On Friday, Nationals pitcher Sean Doolittle said that he would not be attending the ceremony, telling The Washington Post that "I don't want to hang out with somebody who talks like that."
 Other players who appeared to skip the event included Anthony Rendon, Javy Guerra, Joe Ross, Victor Robles, Wander Suero and Michael Taylor.

 Trump greeted with loud boos after being introduced at World SeriesOct.
 28, 201900:56

-The Nationals who did attend emerged to the United States Marine Band's rendition of player Gerado Parra Leon's walk-up song "Baby Shark."
-The melody, which he chose to honor his daughter Aaliyah, 2, became an unofficial anthem for the team.
+The Nationals who did attend emerged to the United States Marine Band's rendition of player Gerardo Parra's walk-up song "Baby Shark."
+The melody, which he chose to honor his daughter Aaliyah, 2, became an unofficial anthem for the team this year.

-President Trump congratulated the Nationals on the victory, saying Nats baseball and impeachment had been the biggest stories in the country.
+Trump congratulated the Nationals on the victory, saying Nats baseball and the impeachment inquiry had been the biggest stories in the country.

 "America fell in love with Nats baseball, that’s all they wanted to talk about.
 Nats and impeachment.
 I like baseball a lot more," Trump said.